brunoruviaro/ardour4-tutorial/_posts/2014-08-23-working-with-regions.md

 In**, and at the end of a Region it is a **Fade Out**.
 Each Region has two small handles along the top corners, which can be dragged inwards from either edge to create a Fade In or Fade Out.
-The screenshot below shows a Fade In (indicated by the shaded blue area).
+The screenshot below shows a Fade In (indicated by the shaded area).

 ![Fades1]({{ site.url }}/images/Ardour4_Fades_1.png)